RJMorriss/1310-Program1/README.md

             - Calls the printRide member function on each ride
     - void printRides()
         - Loops through the rideArr and calls the printRide() member function on each Ride
+    - void printToFile(ofstream&)
+        - Prints all information about all rides in the Ride array to a file at the given filestream
+        - Parameter is the output filestream to the destination file passed by reference

 ### Data Class (Ride Class)
 This class will represents a ride, the ride will contain a series of information about themselves describing a variety of attributes